top of page

 Proper placement reduces false alarms while still providing broad interior coverage.

 Water damage is one of the most expensive and disruptive home issues.
-Leak sensors detect moisture early and are commonly placed:

 • Under sinks